fenixkz/rl_journey/Lesson-4/theory.md

 When we take the gradient of this new objective with respect to $\theta$ and perform gradient ascent (or gradient descent on the negative objective), the entropy term adds an extra push.
 This "entropy gradient" encourages changes to $\theta$ that increase the entropy of the policy - that is, make the action probabilities more uniform.

-#### The Effect

-The agent is still primarily driven to maximize rewards (via the $G_t \log \pi_\theta(a_t|s_t)$ term).
-But now, it also gets a little "bonus reward" for being exploratory.

-- If all actions in a state seem equally good (or equally bad, i.e., advantage is near zero for all chosen actions), the entropy term will dominate and push the policy to explore more.
-- If one action is clearly much better (high positive advantage), the main objective term will likely overpower the entropy term for that specific action, but the policy might still maintain some randomness for less critical actions or states.

 Think of $\beta$ as a knob in exploration/exploitation trade-off.
 Finding the right balance for $\beta$ (often through experimentation, or by scheduling it to decrease over time) is key.
 Many advanced algorithms like A3C and PPO almost always include this entropy bonus in their objective functions because it consistently leads to more robust and effective learning.
 It's a simple trick that makes a big difference!

 ## Actor Critic

 Okay, so we've seen how to estimate the policy gradient using Monte Carlo returns.
 But as you remember we had the same battle in Value-based approach about waiting for full trajectories or updating at each time step.
 The REINFORCE algorithm has a high variance, because each trajectory is different from another (we basically improve it each time, so of course it will differ).
 But what we can do with this variance?

 One of the steps that we can take is to reduce the variance in $G_t$ (well it is the main source of high variance). $G_t$ is the estimate of how good the action $a_t$ was: how much (discounted) rewards  were gained after this action was taken.
 Given the stochastic nature of the policy and the environment, performing same action $a_t$ in the same state $s_t$ can result in very different $G_t$.
 Imagine, by the random chance the agent has won after taking this action and $G_t$ is high, or it can easily be the other way around agent can sample a different action $a_{t+1}$ or can transit to a different state $s_{t+1}$ (because of stochastic env), and result in low $G_t$.
-This is the source of high variance.
-How can we reduce these fluctuations?
+This is the source of high variance. **How can we reduce these fluctuations?**

 Solution is to introduce some baseline $b(s_t)$ and subtract it from the return $G_t$.
 Let's $b(s_t)$ be the baseline for $s_t$, it will represent what is the expected (average) return from this state.
 Then, by sutracting it from our estimate of return, we can smooth the noise in random fluctuations.

-As you probably already guessed, $b(s_t)$ sounds incredibly similar to $V(s_t)$ and it is basically the same thing!
-So, our solution to reduce the variance in policy-gradient method is to inject value-based approach!
+You should probably remember that we already coined a term for that expression: "the expected (average) return the agent obtains if it starts from this state and then acts according to $\pi_\theta$"?
+Exactly, our baseline is basically $V^{\pi}(s_t)$.
+It means that our solution to reduce the variance in policy-gradient method is to inject value-based approach!

 This is the main idea of Actor-Critic method.
 The name is coming from the two main components of this method:
-- Actor (policy) that acts, i.e. choosing actions
+- Actor (policy) that acts, i.e. choosing action $a_t$ given state $s_t$
-- Critic (value) that critics, i.e. saying how good or bad that actions are
+- Critic (value) that critics, i.e. saying how higher or lower total return that action obtained in comparison to the average return from this state

 So, we converged to the point of combining both worlds!